rlishtaba/py-algorithms/README.md

 ...

+---

+### Challenges

+Solutions to specific area problems in Computer Science discipline.

+#### Coderbyte

+Solutions to various challenges published at https://coderbyte.com

+#### Hackerrank

+Solutions to various challenges published at www.hackerrank.com

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/rlishtaba/py-algorithms.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.